Detection loophole attacks on semi-device-independent quantum and classical protocols: Certification of semi-device-independent quantum protocols

-for any $b$, namely the probability of click on Bob's side is independent on the message $A$ received from Alice.
+for any $b$, namely the detection probability on Bob's side is independent on the message $A$ received from Alice.

 In the former case $P(B|a,b)$ clearly admits a classical local model, namely one in which no message is sent from Alice to Bob, and the same holds true for $P_{DL}(B|a,b)$ due to Eq.~\eqref{eq:pdel2}.
-In the latter case the hypothesis of Proposition~\ref{thm:nodl1} is satisfied, and thus the statement is proven. \end{proof}
+In the latter case the hypothesis of Lemma~\ref{thm:nodl1} is satisfied, and thus the statement is proven.$\square$